rl-institut/fleema/README.rst

 -------------------------
 As a User
 ^^^^^^^^
-| Create a new virtual environment (for example in PyCharm).
+| Create a new virtual environment (for example in PyCharm or via the command line ``python3 -m venv venv``).
 Activate it with:
 | Terminal:  ``source venv/bin/activate``
 | Windows: ``venv\Scripts\activate``
 | Note: You need to be in the project folder to activate the environment